-Bad Film Histories: Ethnography and the Early Archive (forthcoming, University of Minnesota Press).
+Bad Film Histories: Ethnography and the Early Archive (Spring 2019, University of Minnesota Press).

-In my current book project, I consider: What kind of artifact is an early ethnographic film?
+In Bad Film Histories, I consider: What kind of artifact is an early ethnographic film?
 What kind of historical claims do these films make?
 And what kind of archive(s) do they combine to form?
 The answers to these questions tell us something about early ethnographic film, but these questions also aim for early film history, a field that eerily echoes ethnographic discourses of salvage and preservation, while simultaneously overlooking the frenzy born out of these discourses in visual-ethnographic practice.
 In foregrounding the ellipses and excesses of ethnographic cinema, my research articulates an alternative archival site, as well as an alternative approach to early film history.

 “Mixed Media: Ethno-zoography and the Archives de la Planète” in The Zoo and Screen Media, eds.
 Michael Lawrence and Karen Lury (London: Palgrave, 2016), 43-63.